 The Portage Senior Center offers a variety of one-day and multi-day trips planned to please both those looking for new destinations and those who prefer the comfort of familiarity.
 From theater trips to cruises, the Senior Center travel program is popular with members.
-Stop in to pick up your copy now.

 Portage Senior Center trips are planned for Kalamazoo County residents over the age of 50 and their spouses.
 (Exceptions will be made for companions of persons needing assistance.)
 Members of the Portage Senior Center are given priority when registering for trips.
 Staff should be made aware of mobility problems, special diets, or other conditions that should be taken into consideration.